-Slinging
+Slinging.

-(14) Slinging is the act of catching a player by or around the neck, and throwing or attempting to throw him on to the ground.
+(14) Slinging is the act of catching a player by or around the neck and throwing or attempting to throw him on to the ground.
 By the neck includes the top of the shoulder.

-Signal: "All Clear"
+Signal: "All Clear".

-(15) The "All Clear" signal means the signal to be, given to the goal umpire by the field umpire (see Law No. 67), indicating that the goal umpire is at liberty to decide whether a goal or behind should be recorded.
+(15) The "All Clear" signal means the signal to be given to the goal umpire by the field umpire (see Law No. 67) indicating that the goal umpire is at liberty to decide whether a goal or behind should be recorded.

-Throwing the Ball
+Throwing the Ball.

-(16) Throwing the ball consists of throwing or handing the ball to another player in any manner other than by hand balling.
+(16) Throwing the ball consists of throwing or handing the ball to another player in any manner other than by handballing.

-PART II - GENERAL PROVISIONS PLAYING GROUND, GOAL AND BEHIND POSTS, ETC.
+PART II.
+GENERAL PROVISIONS.

+Playing Ground, Goal and Behind Posts, etc.

-- 2. (i) The distance between the goal posts shall not be more than 200 yards, nor less than 150 yards, and the width of the playing space not more than 170 yards, nor less than 100 yards, to be measured equally on each side of a line drawn through the centre of the goal.
-The playing arena shall be marked out and indicated by a white or other line around the playing space and known as the boundary line. - (ii) The goal posts shall be seven yards apart, and not less than twenty feet in height. - (iii) Two behind posts shall be placed at a distance of seven yards, one on each side of the goal posts, and in straight line with them. - (iv) The intervening line between the goal posts shall be called the goal line, and the intervening lines between the goal posts and the behind posts shall be called the behind lines. - (v) Two straight lines shall be drawn, and running for a distance of ten yards from a goal post and at a right angle to the goal line, and the outer ends of these lines shall be connected by another straight line, and these lines shall be marked in white and known as the kick-off lines. - (vi) (vi) A circle ten feet in diameter shall be drawn in white in the centre of the ground.. - (vii The standard size of football shall conform as far as possible to the specifications of 22 3⁄4 inches by 29 1⁄2 inches and of the shape agreed upon at 1938 Council Meeting, sample of which is available to manufacturers on application to the Council Secretary.
+2. (i) The distance between the goal posts shall not he more than 200 yards nor less than 150 yards, and the width of the playing space not more than 170 yards nor less than 100 yards, to be measured equally on each side of a line drawn through the centre of the goal.
+The playing arena shall be marked out and indicated by a white or other line around the playing place and known as the boundary line.

+(ii) The goal posts shall he seven yards apart, and not less than twenty feet in height.

+(iii) Two behind posts shall be placed at a distance c of seven yards, one on each side of the goal posts, and in straight line with them.

+(iv) The intervening line between the goal posts shall be called the goal line, and the intervening lines between the goal posts and the behind posts shall be called the behind lines.

+(v) Two straight lines shall be drawn, and running, for a distance of ten yards from a goal post and at a right angle to the goal line, and the outer ends of these lines shall be connected by another straight line, and these lines shall be marked in white and known as the kick off lines.

+(vi) A circle ten feet in diameter shall be drawn in white in the centre of the ground.

+(vii) The standard size of football shall conform as far as possible to the specifications of 22 $\frac{3}{4}$ inches by 29 $\frac{1}{2}$ inches and of the shape agreed upon at 1938 Council Meeting, sample of which is available to manufacturers on application to the Council Secretary.
 The weight of the ball to be not less than 16 ounces or more than 17 ounces.

-TEAMS
+TEAMS.

-- 3. (a) Teams shall consist of nineteen players, all of whom must attend the ground.
-A list containing the names or such players and numbers displayed on their respective guernseys shall be handed to the field umpire before the start of the game. - (b) Not more than eighteen of the named players shall take part in a match at any one time unless where handicaps are conceded. - (c) A team commencing, play with less than the number arranged for may at any stage of the game complete its from players named in the abovementioned list. - (d) When eighteen players have entered the arena the remaining player named in such list shall for the purpose of this Rule he deemed to be the nineteenth man. - (e) The nineteenth man shall be available for use at the discretion of his captain as substitute player at any time during, the match. - (f) No player shall return to the field after having been once replaced. - (g) The nineteenth man shall not enter the playing
+3. (a) Teams shall consist of nineteen players, all of whom must attend the ground.
+A list containing the names or such players and numbers displayed on their respective guernseys shall be handed to the field umpire before the start of the game.

+(b) Not more than eighteen of the named players shall take part in a match at any one time unless where handicaps are conceded.

+(c) A team commencing, play with less than the number arranged for may at any stage of the game complete its from players named in the abovementioned list.

+(d) When eighteen players have entered the arena the remaining player named in such list shall for the purpose of this Rule he deemed to be the nineteenth man.

+(e) The nineteenth man shall be available for use at the discretion of his captain as substitute player at any time during, the match.

+(f) No player shall return to the field after having been once replaced.